-Usually, gold-filled soldering at the manufacturing level is done with laser welders that make precision joints.
-If you attempt to solder gold-filled with a torch and normal gold or brazing solder you will alloy the gold surface layer of gold-filled with the brass beneath it and leave a dark solder joint that will be markedly different than the neighboring gold.
-The exposed brass joint will quickly tarnish to black and be even more distinct.
-The only way to repair it at this point is to plate the entire item in gold to cover the joint and match color all over the piece.
-Similarly, you should not sand or file gold-filled since you will remove the gold portion of the product and decrease the surface layer integrity.
+Usually, gold-filled soldering at the manufacturing level is done with laser welders that make precision joins.
+If you attempt to solder it with a torch and normal gold or brazing solder you can alloy the surface layer of gold with the brass beneath it.
+Overheated joins will leave a dark solder stain that is markedly different than the neighboring gold.
+Any exposed brass will quickly tarnish to black to be even more distinct.
+Then, the only way to repair it is to plate the entire item in gold to cover the join and match color all over the piece.
+Similarly, do not sand or file gold-filled since you will remove the gold portion of the product and decrease the surface layer integrity.

 3. I need the gold item XYZ…

 OK, this one isn’t a question but it raises an important issue.
 Some jewelry designers will refer to gold-filled items as just “gold.”
 It is not gold.
 It is illegal to call gold-filled items gold or to abbreviate the description to just 12kt or 14kt.
 This implies they are a solid alloy with higher pure gold content.
 Gold-filled is a unique material that must be clearly distinguished from solid gold by professionals in the industry.
 “Gold” is not an acceptable short hand and it can get you in legal trouble for fraud.
 Don’t get in this bad habit.

 4. Is gold-filled the same as gold plated?